HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-device-request-intro.md

 This page has new content for PACIO PFE Version 3.0.0 {:.new-content}

+Given that many Post-acute care (PAC) patients are covered via Medicare and/or Medicaid (cite, cite, cite), the PFE community intentionally and carefully developed the to support capture of documentation that can be critical for a device order/request to be covered by Medicare/Medicaid.
+While this profile is not a prior authorization or reimbursement workflow, it includes information that supports both (e.g., clinical justification).
+It is not intended to replace prior authorization or insurance profiles, but to complement them.

 **Example Usage Scenarios:**

 The following are example usage scenarios for this Profile:
+- Submit a new request for a device to support a patient’s physical and cognitive functioning and/or engagement in daily activities (aka functioning and engagement).
-* Query for a device request of a patient's prior functioning and engagement.
+- Query past device requests as part of gathering information about a patient’s prior functioning and engagement support.
-* Record or update prior functioning and engagement device request for a Patient.
+- Record or update an existing device request based on changes in a patient’s functional and engagement abilities.

 ### How this resource was developed